LumIT-Labs/open-securekos/README.rst

 * use sudo for super-cow powers;
 * during the boot, you will be asked for the decryption password of the data persistence partition - the secret you enter while deploying;
-* system user will be created upon the first boot.
+* system user will be created upon the first boot;
+* [only for 32 bit builds] a GNOME Initial Setup bug triggers a crash if setting the network in the Initial Setup interface.
+In this case, just reboot the system.

 What about Secure-K OS?